FLOCK4H/FLOCK4H/README.md

 **Are you looking for an Ethical Hacker, Software, Drivers, or Microcontrollers developer?**

-That's great, I'm currently looking for work, and I will appreciate any offer.
+Great, I'm currently looking for work, below is my e-mail address and a link to my Linked.in profile.

 @: flock4h@gmail.com